Kandy-IO/kandy-link-js-sdk-3.x/docs/kandy-doc.md

 ## Calls

-The call feature is used to make audio and video calls to and from SIP users and PSTN phones.
+The Calls feature is used to make audio and video calls to and from SIP users and PSTN phones.

 Call functions are all part of the 'call' namespace.